 A request for excusing an educational trip is to be made at least five school days in advance of the requested absence.
 This policy applies to college visits, church activities and educational trips with a parent or other responsible adult.
 Educational Trip Request Forms can be printed but are also available in the school office.
 To maintain satisfactory academic performance, the maximum number of days excused per school year should not exceed five.

 Tardy to School

 A “tardy to school” is classified as excused or unexcused using the same criteria as for general absences.
 Each student is permitted one unexcused tardy to school per semester without penalty.
 Students are assigned to an after-school detention for their second through fifth tardy to school.
-Parents will be notified when the first detention (for the second tardy) is assigned.
 For the sixth and any subsequent tardy to school, the student will meet with an administrator to devise a plan to modify the behavior.

 All teachers use the online program, Schoology for newsletters, homework assignments and other information.